AM243x Motor Control SDK 2025.00.00

 Features Not Supported

-In general, peripherals or features not mentioned as part of "Features Supported" section are not supported in this release, including the below:
+In general, peripherals or features not mentioned as part of "Features Supported" section are not supported in this release, including the following:

 SysConfig Features